fbpx

 Cytoreduction With HIPEC

-During the cytoreduction part, doctors remove any visible tumors in and around the abdominal cavity.
+Cytoreduction is a debulking surgery.
+Doctors remove all visible tumors and diseased tissue in and near the abdominal cavity.
 Doctors remove the omentum (a large, flatty tissue layer in the abdomen) during cytoreduction.
 They may remove the peritoneum (thin lining around the abdominal cavity), which is where peritoneal mesothelioma forms.
+Doctors may also remove the spleen, gallbladder, or part of the small and large intestines.

 During the HIPEC part, doctors insert a hot liquid chemotherapy solution into the abdominal cavity.
 This bathes the inside of the abdominal cavity with chemotherapy.
 The intent is to kill any remaining cancer cells.